-Dr. Rebecca Drenovsky is Associate Dean for Graduate & Professional Programs and Professor of Biology at John Carroll University.
+Dr. Rebecca Drenovsky is Dean of Graduate Studies at John Carroll University.
 In this role, she has worked to centralize graduate studies operations across the university, increase graduate student enrollment, identify new programs and certificates to launch, and improve the student experience.
 Drenovsky also leads two STEM scholarship programs on campus, a National Science Foundation Scholarships in STEM award, which supports low income, high potential students to succeed in STEM disciplines, and an Ohio Department of Higher Education Choose Ohio First Grant, which supports high achieving Ohio residents to thrive in STEM majors and careers.
 An active researcher, she has mentored more than 25 undergraduate and more than 10 graduate student researchers at John Carroll.
 She also has served as a panel member (2015) and Panel Chair (2015-2018) for the Living Earth proposal review committee for the French National Research Agency, and she is a corresponding editor for Plant and Soil and an associate editor for the American Journal of Botany.
 She earned her Ph.D. in Plant Biology from the University of California, Davis.

 Dr. Ella Ingram is the Associate Dean for Professional Development and Professor of Biology at Rose-Hulman Institute of Technology.
 She earned her BA in Biology and Mathematics from Augustana College (IL) and her PhD from Indiana University in Evolution, Ecology, and Behavior, with a certification in college teaching.
 Dr. Ingram’s focus shifted to faculty development in 2013 when she assumed the directorship of Rose-Hulman’s teaching center.
 As associate dean, her work focuses on faculty success initiatives like early-career mentoring, professional productivity, and leadership development.
 Dr. Ingram’s publications on student and faculty development have appeared in the CBE Life Science Education, Journal of Research in College Teaching, New Directions in Teaching and Learning, and the IDEA Paper Series.
 She was a founding member of Making Academic Change Happen, supported by multiple NSF grants.
 She was awarded the greatest honor of her career, Rose-Hulman’s Honorary Alumni Award, in 2016.